divolte/shop/README.md

 ### (Option 2) Running with Kubernetes

-Unlike Docker-Compose, Kubernetes actually expects the images to have been built and available.
-So you must create them first.
+Unlike Docker-Compose, Kubernetes actually expects the images to have been built a-priori.
+So you must do so first.

 **You must have Kubernetes running locally**